Titanium-ctrl/titanium-ticket-api-node/README.md

 # titanium-ticket-api-node

+## THIS PACKAGE IS IN NEED OF UPDATING BASED ON THE NEW SUPREME BP

 This npm package allows easy integration of the Titanium Robotics Ticket API into your Nodejs program.
 You will be provided an API URL and API Key upon purchase.